aupac/ember-aupac-cascading-select/README.md

 ####Each array item can contain the following options:
 ```
-    content (required) function that returns the contend to display in the dropdown.
+    content (required) function that returns the content to display in the dropdown.
 The 'parent' item is passed in as an argument.
     optionValuePath (default: 'content.id') The ID property on the model
     optionLabelPath (default: 'content.displayName') The property on the model that you want to display to the user
     prompt (default 'Please Select') The default selection label